aterreno/blog/content/problem-in-websphere-60-ejbdeploy/index.md

 There are 2 correct responses in this thread:

 > I had the same problem last month, and struggled for a while.
 I found the point is, we have to use profilesAppSrv01binws\_ant.bat to call ant, instead of calling ant directly.
 By using ws\_ant.bat, it will initialize some env variables, and using IBM’s JVM to do the job.
-Another thing is, in build script, I need to define property “wasinstall” as websphere install home.
-This property will be used as ejb deploy task’s attribute “wasHome”’s value.
+Another thing is, in build script, I need to define property "wasinstall" as websphere install home.
+This property will be used as ejb deploy task’s attribute "wasHome"’s value.

 The first is this, so I’ll roll back my changes.
 The .bat file is plenty of SET blabla=blabla/bla so I have no choice.